5 questions about Seattle’s heat wave, answered

 How can I cool down my cat?

-Stroke your cat with a damp washcloth, comb their hair (a tangle-free coat keeps the animal cooler, according to tips from Purina,) aim a small fan at them during their naps, remove the rug from the bathroom floor so they have some tire or linoleum to lie on, fill a “hot” water bottle, put it in the freezer for a few hours, then wrap it in a towel and place it in their favorite sleep spot.
+Stroke your cat with a damp washcloth, comb their hair (a tangle-free coat keeps the animal cooler, according to tips from Purina,) aim a small fan at them during their naps, remove the rug from the bathroom floor so they have some tile or linoleum to lie on, fill a “hot” water bottle, put it in the freezer for a few hours, then wrap it in a towel and place it in their favorite sleep spot.

 How can I help my dog cool down?